Interstate 45

 Interstate 45 Texas Guides

-IH 45 begins its northwest course on Galveston Island, quickly leaving the island city on a causeway toward Texas City.
+IH 45 begins on Galveston Island, advancing northwest from the island city on a causeway toward Texas City.
 Once beyond La Marque, the freeway enters the greater Houston metro area at League City.
-IH 45 continues its beeline northwest toward Houston as the Gulf Freeway, passing by NASAs Johnson Space Center and Ellington Field.
+IH 45 continues northwest to Houston as the Gulf Freeway, passing by NASAs Johnson Space Center and Ellington Field.
 IH 45 meets the Sam Houston Tollway (Beltway 8) near the Southbelt/Ellington neighborhood en route to Hobby field and IH 610 (South Loop Freeway).
 Once inside the IH 610 beltway, the Gulf Freeway continues IH 45 northwest through the East Downtown and Midtown sections of Houston.
 Beyond a multi level interchange with IH 69 and U.S. 59, IH 45 curves around the west side of Downtown on an elevated viaduct, meeting IH 10 north of Buffalo Bayou.
 The two share a brief overlap before separating along the Katy (IH 10) and North (IH 45) Freeways.

 Beyond IH 610 (North Loop Freeway), IH 45 continues as the North Freeway between the Northside and Northline neighborhoods toward the northern loop of the Sam Houston Tollway (Beltway 8).
 Opened by 1983, the Hardy Toll Road parallels the North Freeway to the east, providing a connection to George Bush Intercontinental Airport (IAH).
 North of Beltway 8, IH 45 generally carries ten lanes, which it retains to Exit 83 north of The Woodlands.